 Sophomore Year and Beyond

 Beginning in the sophomore year, Bonners have the opportunity to choose the labor positions they wish to have.
 Each spring, upper-level Bonners apply to work in service positions on and off campus.
 We encourage upperclassmen to pursue positions that meet a vocational interest or personal passion.
 As Bonners grow and develop, they often assume leadership roles within their chosen organization.
 They may work independently or supervise other student leaders.
-In each case, they are focused on making a contribution to our campus or local community.
+In each case, they focus on making a contribution to our campus or local community.

 CELTS Sponsored Programs

 Service happens all over campus and Bonners are often involved.
 In recent years Bonners have taken on several roles across campus including the following:

 - Counselor/Mentor with Upward Bound, Gear Up, or the Black Cultural Center